ikaazhar/OOP-Section3-2425-2/StudentFile/NEO LI XIN/Lab Exercise 2/readme.md

 # 📘 OOP Lab Exercise 2 - Questions
-All the questions are answered in Main.java.
+All 7 questions are answered in Main.java.